Multi - Day Summer Climb Equipment List

 Rain Pant: Men’s Fineline Stretch Pants, Women’s Fineline Stretch Pants

-Gloves: BRING TWO PAIR – one lightweight to medium weight pair – synthetic or fleece material.
+Gloves: BRING TWO PAIRS – one lightweight, one mid-weight/synthetic or fleece.
 If snow route, shell also recommended: Crag Gloves, Midweight Softshell Gloves

-Alpine Climbing Pack – Internal frame only.
+Alpine Climbing Pack - Internal frame only.
 45 to 5O L for 2 or 4 day trip.
 Large enough to fit all your personal gear plus ten pounds of food and water.
-Speed 40 or Mission 55
+(Available for rent) - Speed 40 or Mission 55

 Sleeping Bag